TALK TO SALES

 Conclusion

-With rising healthcare costs and traditional group health insurance plan rates, offering a quality health benefit is essential for employee retention and engagement.
+With rising medical costs and traditional health plan rates, offering a quality health benefit is essential for employee retention and engagement.

-While offering an HSA on its own is an unrealistic option for SMBs, combining it with a limited-purpose HRA is an excellent alternative to enrolling eligible employees in an expensive traditional group health insurance plan.
+Offering an HSA on its own is an unrealistic option for SMBs.
+But, combining it with a limited-purpose HRA is an excellent alternative to enrolling eligible employees in an expensive traditional group health insurance plan.
 Your employees get a flexible benefit that covers their qualifying medical expenses and individual insurance premiums, while you get a cost-controlled plan you can consistently budget for month to month.

 If you're ready to offer your employees a health benefit, PeopleKeep can help.
-Our personalized benefits administration software makes it easy to set up and manage HRAs and employee stipends in minutes each month.
+Our personalized benefits administration software makes setting up and managing HRAs in minutes each month easy.

-Schedule a call with a personalized benefits advisor to see how HRAs and health stipends can work for your organization
+Schedule a call with a personalized benefits advisor to see how HRAs can work for your organization